amitdubey6261/Tenserflow.JS-Blazepose-p5-integration-Vite-bundle/README.md

 4. Don't try to use require while importing 3rd party packages it is not allowed
 5. I've Used P5 js you can use any other frameworks .
 6. The Live Link : https://tenserflow-blazepose-p5-integration-vite-bundle.vercel.app/

+#How To Install

+1.Without yarn , other tools , via using simple npm command